UPDATE 1-Canada's Dollarama beats 1st-qtr profit estimates

 (Adds details)

-June 7 Canadian dollar-store operator Dollarama Inc reported a better-than-expected quarterly profit on Wednesday, as customers on average spent more at its stores.
+June 7 (Reuters) - Canadian dollar-store operator Dollarama Inc reported a better-than-expected quarterly profit on Wednesday, as customers on average spent more at its stores.

 The Montreal-based company said the average checkout bill climbed 6.1 percent in the first quarter ended April 30.